thegenemyers/FASTK/README.md

 ## C-Library Interface

-For each of the 3 distinct outputs of FastK, we have suppled a simple C library that gives a user access to the data therein.
+For each of the 3 distinct outputs of FastK, we have supplied a simple C library that gives a user access to the data therein.
 The library is simply embodied in the C&#8209;file, `libfastk.c`, and associated include file `libfastk.h`.
 The makefile commands for building Histex, Tabex, and Profex illustrate how to